The Capitols: Re-formation and "Cool Jerk"

-The mid-1960s saw many dance crazes; one of the most popular ones was a dance called "the jerk."
+The mid-1960s saw many dance crazes; one of the most popular ones was a dance called "the jerk".
 It consisted of holding the arms out in different positions and making thrusting motions with the hips.
 Though controversial for lewdness at the time, a particularly sexual version of the dance had become popular in Detroit clubs, called the "pimp jerk".

 Seeking to capitalize on the popularity of the dance, and dance songs in general, Storball wrote a song about the pimp jerk, renaming it "Cool Jerk" in order to prevent possible banning by radio stations.
 Realizing that the song had potential, the group re-formed and contacted McLaughlin in order to secure studio time to record the song.

 The song was recorded at Golden World Studios in Detroit on March 14, 1966, with the Motown house band The Funk Brothers.
-Though the song was meant to include a horn accompaniment, the contracted musicians failed to show up for the recording session and their parts were omitted from the track.
+Though the song was meant to include a horn accompaniment, the contracted musicians failed to arrive for the recording session and their parts were omitted from the track.
 "Cool Jerk" was released late March 1966 and was a hit, reaching number 7 on the Billboard Hot 100 and number 2 on the Billboard R&B chart.

 Decline and dissolution

 Attempting to exploit the success of their hit single, the Capitols released two albums in 1966, Dance the Cool Jerk and We Got a Thing That's in The Groove, both featuring mostly covers of popular Motown and soul songs.
 Both albums were somewhat of a commercial and critical failure, though Dance the Cool Jerk did spend one week in the Billboard 200 at number 95 in July 1966.
-The group released eight additional singles after "Cool Jerk", only two of which made the Billboard charts, getting no higher than number 65, relegating the group to a one-hit wonder.
+The group released eight additional singles after "Cool Jerk", only two of which made the Billboard charts, getting no higher than number 65, relegating the group to one-hit wonder status.
 In late 1969, the group broke up for the final time.

 Samuel George died on March 17, 1982, after he was fatally stabbed in a domestic dispute.
 Richard McDougall died on February 19, 1984, of unknown causes.
 Storball went on to a career in the Highland Park, MI, Police Department and, as of 1997, still lived in Detroit.